 Comments

-In PHP, comments are used to add explanatory notes or annotations within your code.
+PHP comments are used to add explanatory notes or annotations within your code.
 Comments are not executed by the PHP interpreter; they are purely for documentation purposes, and they help you and others understand the code better.
 PHP supports two main types of comments:

-Single-line comments: These are comments that span only one line.
+Single-line comments: these are comments that span only one line.
 They are typically used for brief explanations or annotations within the code.
 Single-line comments in PHP can be created using either double slashes (//) or a hash symbol (#).

-Multi-line comments: These are comments that can span multiple lines, allowing for more extensive explanations or commenting out large sections of code.
+Multi-line comments: these are comments that can span multiple lines, allowing for more extensive explanations or commenting out large sections of code.
 Multi-line comments in PHP are enclosed within /* and */.

 It’s important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are removed before execution.
 Comments are primarily for developers and maintainers of the code to understand its purpose, logic, or any special considerations.
 Well-documented code with meaningful comments can make it easier for you and others to read, understand, and maintain PHP applications.